 Talking about God’s past faithfulness to your family can strengthen all of you in tough times.
 Lynne and I listen to “The Goodness of God” and weep with gratitude during our really tough moments.

 Even if your kids aren’t willing to engage in potentially uncomfortable conversations about trusting God with hard things, you can intentionally model thoughtful discussions in front of them.
 Your kids are listening in!

 One mom wrote,

-“We have two extremes.
-One child is willing to engage and talk through a bunch of anxious/big feelings.
+“Our kids have very different personalities.
+One will engage and talk through a bunch of anxious, big feelings.
 The other doesn’t want to at all.
-BUT we’ve found that if we are talking about stuff he’ll listen in from the other room and occasionally choose to engage the conversation.
+But he’ll listen in from the other room and occasionally choose to engage in the conversation.
 We can’t force it.
-But he knows we are talking about hard things and that big/anxious feelings are OK.”
+But he knows we are discussing hard things and that big, anxious feelings are okay.”